Cost Function Unrolling in Unsupervised Optical Flow: Related Work

 Algorithm unrolling is an iterative structured approach for learning complex functions, in which iterative operations derived from axiomatic algorithms determine the model architecture.
 A vast review of the topic is presented in \cite{monga2019algorithm}.
 Axiomatic algorithms, such as the Alternating Direction Method of Multipliers (ADMM) \cite{admm0}, Half Quadratic Splitting (HQS) \cite{5445028} or Primal-Dual method \cite{chambolle2011first}, have inspired many deep algorithm unrolling frameworks.
-Indeed, ADMM-Net \cite{sun2016deep} introduced a DNN model for compressed sensing with architecture derived from ADMM, USRNet \cite{zhang2020deep} learned Single Image Super-Resolution (SISR) using a deep framework inspired by HQS and \cite{wang2016proximal} demonstrated an iterative structure derived from a Primal-Dual solver, aimed to refine the optical flow predicted by a FlowNet \cite{dosovitskiy2015flownet} model.
+Indeed, ADMM-Net\nolinebreak \cite{sun2016deep} introduced a DNN model for compressed sensing with architecture derived from ADMM, USRNet\nolinebreak \cite{zhang2020deep} learned Single Image Super-Resolution (SISR) using a deep framework inspired by HQS and \cite{wang2016proximal} demonstrated an iterative structure derived from a Primal-Dual solver, aimed to refine the optical flow predicted by a FlowNet \cite{dosovitskiy2015flownet} model.

+Differentiable Programming (DP) is another approach for transferring axiomatic models to differentiable models, such as DNNs, demonstrating promising results.
+Indeed, \cite{peng2022xai} proposed unsupervised clustering using an NN model, and \cite{zhu2018dehazegan} proposed a learnable composition generator for single image dehazing, trained using an adversarial loss.

-However, these frameworks feature closed form update steps derived from the learned objective function, which are mapped into task specific sub-networks trained in a supervised manner, increasing model size and complexity.
-As opposed to standard unrolling, we demonstrate improving the optimization of a given DNN model while preserving its architecture.
-We unroll the commonly used unsupervised cost function consisting of a data term and TV smoothness regularization, to obtain an iterative differentiable proxy which produces more accurate gradients during training (demonstrated in the experimentation section).
+However, all of these frameworks feature closed form update steps derived from the learned objective function, which are mapped into task specific sub-networks, increasing model size and complexity.
+As opposed to previous works, we demonstrate improving the optimization of a given DNN model while preserving its architecture.
+We accumulate the iterative sub-objectives, unrolled following the ADMM algorithm \cite{admm0}, to obtain a differentiable alternative to the original non-differentiable TV smoothness regularization.
 While previous works designed dedicated unrolled learnable units, we present a pipeline that can be applied to any model architecture.